-The Company's investment portfolio was primarily invested in corporate bonds and tax-exempt and taxable governmental debt securities held in managed accounts with underlying ratings of A or better at January 31, 2015.
-The state, municipal and corporate bonds have contractual maturities which range from 15 days to 6.5 years.
-The U.S. Treasury Notes and Certificates of Deposit have contractual maturities which range from 43 days to 2.1 years.
-These securities are classified as available-for-sale and are recorded as Short-term investments, Restricted cash and investments and Other assets on the accompanying Consolidated Balance Sheets.
+The Company's investment portfolio was primarily invested in corporate bonds and tax-exempt and taxable governmental debt securities held in managed accounts with underlying ratings of A or better at January 30, 2016.
+The state, municipal and corporate bonds and asset-backed securities have contractual maturities which range from two days to 5.6 years.
+The U.S. Treasury Notes and Certificates of Deposit have contractual maturities which range from eight months to 1.1 years.
+These securities are classified as available-for-sale and are recorded as Short-term investments, Restricted cash and investments and Other assets on the accompanying

+Consolidated Balance Sheets.
 These assets are carried at fair value with unrealized gains and losses reported net of taxes in Accumulated other comprehensive income.

-Additionally, at January 31, 2015, the Company had \$0.3 million of privately managed funds and \$0.6 million of corporate equities.
-During the fourth quarter of 2014, the Company had its Auction Rate Security ("ARS") redeemed at par.
-All of these assets are recorded within Other assets in the Consolidated Balance Sheets.
-At February 1, 2014, the Company had \$0.4 million of privately managed funds, \$0.6 million of corporate equities, and a single ARS of \$3.1 million, all of which are recorded within Other assets in the Consolidated Balance Sheets.
+Additionally, at January 30, 2016, the Company had \$0.6 million of corporate equities, which are recorded within Other assets in the Consolidated Balance Sheets.
+At January 31, 2015, the Company had \$0.3 million of privately managed funds and \$0.6 million of corporate equities, all of which are recorded within Other assets in the Consolidated Balance Sheets.